Skip to content

 Fairtrade ensures food producers are paid a fair minimum price for their food.
 Fairtrade Premium can improve social, economic or environmental conditions.
 Find out more about what Fairtrade does (Fairtrade Foundation).

 • 3.56.
-Gold standard
+Bonus action

-Does your business choose to only purchase sustainable chemicals and cleaning products? e.g., 100% recycled, cruelty free, vegan friendly etc.
+Does your business choose to only purchase sustainable chemicals and cleaning products?
+E.g., 100% recycled, cruelty free, vegan friendly etc.

 YOU CAN: Choose sustainable packaging, utensils and cleaning products